Fatty Liver (MASLD) Care in Chula Vista

 Your First Visit: What to Expect

-Personalized nutrition + movement roadmap
+Personalized nutrition and movement roadmap

-Medication discussion only if indicated
+Medication discussion only when clinically appropriate

 Success Story: “Carlos Turned the Corner in 16 Weeks”